PsyTeachR/ug1-practical/docs/02-programming-basics.md

 You only need to install a package once, however, each time you start R you need to load the packages you want to use, in a similar way that you need to install an app on your phone once, but you need to open it every time you want to use it.

 To load packages we use the function `library()`.
-Typically you would start any analysis script by loading all of the packages you need, but we will come back to that in the labs.
+Typically you would start any analysis script by loading all of the packages you need, but we will come back to that in the next chapter.

 ### Activity 4: Load the tidyverse

 * Run the below code to load the tidyverse.
-You can do this regardless of whether you are using your own computer or a University machine.
+You can do this regardless of whether you are using your own computer or the server.

 ```r